hypraptive/bearid/README.md

 # bearid
-Hypraptive BearID project code repository
+Hypraptive BearID project code repository.
+For more information, read the [hypraptive blog](https://hypraptive.github.io/).

 ## Pre-Requisites
 * [dlib](http://dlib.net/) - download and install somwhere.
 You should have OpenCV and CUDA and other packages which are helpful for dlib.